omgnetwork/elixir-omg/docs/api_specs/includes/informational_api_specs.md

 }
 ```

-Gets all transactions (can be limited with various filters)
+Gets all transactions (can be limited with various filters).

+Digests the details of the transaction, by listing the value of outputs, aggregated by currency.
+Intended to be used when presenting the little details about multiple transactions.
+For all details queries to `/transaction.get` should be made using the transaction's hash provided.

 ### HTTP Request